 - (1) The chief executive may appoint an individual as an inspector. - (2) However, an individual may be appointed as an inspector only if- - (a) the individual is- - (i) a public service officer or employee; or - (ii) employed by the Royal Society for the Prevention of Cruelty to Animals Queensland Incorporated; or - (iii) included in a class of individuals declared under a regulation to be an approved class of persons for this section; and - (b) the chief executive is satisfied the individual has- - (i) the necessary expertise or experience to be an inspector; or - (ii) satisfactorily finished training approved by the chief executive. - (3) Subsection (2) does not limit the issues the chief executive may consider when deciding whether to appoint an individual as an inspector.

 115 Functions

-The functions of an inspector are to investigate and enforce compliance with this Act and the Criminal Code, sections 242 and 468.
+(1) The functions of an inspector are to investigate and enforce compliance with the following-